 Colorado’s landlord-tenant law includes a statute on landlord retaliation.
 Tenants in Colorado have a right to file a complaint if their rental unit does not meet the standards of the warranty of habitability.
 However, the burden of proving that the unit violates health, building, or safety code lies on the tenant.

 If a landlord attempts to punish the tenant in some way because the tenant complained about the condition of the property, the landlord could be accused of an act of retaliation.
 Examples of acts of retaliation include increasing a tenant's rent or filing for retaliatory eviction.

 Tenant’s Rights After Breach to Warranty of Habitability

 §§ 38-12-503, 38-12-505, 38-12-507 and 38-12-508.

 Colorado tenants have the right to live in a rental unit that meets certain standards.
 These standards are known as the warranty of habitability.
 If the tenant feels that conditions at the dwelling are not living up to the standards of habitability, then the tenant can file a complaint with the landlord or the local government.
 If the landlord does not fix the breach, the tenant can terminate the rental agreement or take the issue to court.

 §§ 13-14-101(2), 18-6-800.3.38-12-103, 38-12-402 and 38-12-503

-Just as Colorado’s landlord tenant law protects many rights of tenants in the state, it also imposes upon these tenants certain obligations.
-The most basic obligations are to pay rent on time and to abide by the terms of the lease agreement.
+Just as Colorado’s landlord-tenant law protects many rights of tenants in the state, it also gives these tenants certain responsibilities.
+The most basic obligations are to pay rent on time and to follow the terms of the lease agreement.
 In Colorado, tenants are also obligated to keep their unit in a clean and sanitary condition and to respect the quiet enjoyment of all other tenants on the premises.